sozu/py-dhampyr/README.md

 ### Declaration of validation scheme

-The module `dhampyr.validator` exports a function `v` used for the declaration of a `Validator`.
-This function is designed to be used in annotation context of class attribute.
+The module `dhampyr.validator` exports a function `v` which creates a `Validator`.
+This function is designed to be used in annotation context of a class attribute.

 ```
 from dhampyr.validator import *